-Danielle Graff is a member of our leading science and technology practice.
+Danielle Graff is a member of our leading innovation, data & technology practice.
 She provides advice in connection with transactions involving technology, including licensing, outsourcing and joint ventures.

-Danielle has a general corporate commercial practice with a focus on technology, privacy and health-care law.
-She provides assistance to a diverse client base, including individuals, small businesses, and public and private corporations.
-Her experience includes assisting clients with outsourcing arrangements and procurement of information technology services and software, advising clients on privacy law interpretation and compliance issues, and providing support in the implementation of health-care IT systems and programs.
-Danielle has experience drafting and advising clients on development and licensing agreements, hardware and software technology agreements, privacy and access policies and privacy impact assessments.
+Danielle has a corporate commercial practice with a focus on technology, privacy, commercialization, and the health-care and agriculture and food sectors.
+She provides assistance to a diverse client base, from small businesses to large public and private corporations.
+Her experience includes assisting clients with outsourcing arrangements and procurement of information technology services and software, advising clients on privacy law interpretation and compliance issues, providing support in the implementation of IT systems and programs, and assisting both the developers and customers of e-commerce platforms.

-She has also been involved in commercial transactions that include the purchase and sale of assets and shares as well as private equity and other financing transactions.
+Danielle also has experience advising clients on IP strategy as well as drafting and advising clients on licensing, transfer, and other commercial arrangements regarding IP.
+She has also been involved in commercial transactions that include the purchase and sale of IP assets.
 In her general corporate commercial practice, Danielle regularly advises clients on a wide range of matters including corporate governance and regulatory and compliance matters.

 - Co-adviser to two research non-profit corporations involved in the advancement of carbon capture and storage.